Sociology and Dance: What are Bartenieff Fundamentals?

 Bartenieff Fundamentals is “an approach to basic body training that deals with patterning connections in the body.”
-I recently learned about this approach to understanding movement in a modern dance class.
+I recently learned about this approach to understanding movement in a modern dance class and it unexpectedly helped me find a connection between sociology and dance.
 It is a fascinating way to think about ourselves and our bodies.
 Movement is such a huge part of our lives.
 Whether we are free movers or have restrictions in our ability to move, movement, and the lack-thereof, impacts our daily lives immensely.

 Dancing has always played a huge role in my life.
 When I moved to Indiana to further my graduate education, dance took its spot as the backdrop for the first time in my adult life as sociology made its way to center stage.
 Because of that change, it is always exciting when I can find a connection between my life as a sociologist and my life as a dancer.

 When I first started reading about Bartenieff Fundamentals, I knew there was a connection between thinking about my movement as a dancer–and as a mover more generally—and thinking about my professional life as a sociologist.
 However, it wasn’t until I read the last chapter in Peggy Hackney’s book, Making Connections: Total Body Integration Through Bartenieff Fundamentals, that I starting actually making those connections.

 Polarities in our Everyday Lives